hanjingo/doc/interview.md

 Choose the appropriate searching algorithm based on factors like data structure, data size and desired search efficiency, such as Binary Search for sorted arrays and Hashing for constant-time searches.

 For more info, see: [Searching Algorithm Summary](ALGO/search.md)

+#### What do you understand about the DFS(Depth First Search) algorithm.

+DFS is a graph traversal algorithm that explores as far as possible along each branch before backtracking.
+It uses a stack (explicitly or via recursion) and has $O(V + E)$ time complexity.
+It's particularly useful for pathfinding in mazes, topological sorting, detecting cycles, and solving puzzles.

+For more info, see: [Searching Algorithm Summary#Depth-First Search (DFS)](ALGO/search.md)

+#### Can DFS get stuck in infinite loops?

+Only if we forget to mark nodes as visited.
+With proper visit tracking, it terminates in $O(V + E)$ time.

+For more info, see: [Searching Algorithm Summary#Depth-First Search (DFS)](ALGO/search.md)

+#### What do you understand about the BFS (Breadth First Search) algorithm?

+BFS is a graph traversal algorithm that explores vertices in layers, visiting all neighbors at the current depth before moving to the next level.
+It uses a queue (FIFO) and has $O(V + E)$ time complexity.
+BFS guarantees the shortest path in unweighted graphs and is ideal for finding minimum steps, web crawling, and social network analysis.

+For more info, see: [Searching Algorithm Summary#Breadth-First Search (BFS)](ALGO/search.md)

+#### How to find the shortest path in a grid with obstacles using BFS?

+Treat each cell as a node, with edges to adjacent open cells.
+BFS guarantees the shortest path because all edges have uniform weight (1 step).
+Track parent pointers to reconstruct path.

+For more info, see: [Searching Algorithm Summary#Breadth-First Search (BFS)](ALGO/search.md)

+#### What's the space complexity of BFS on a complete binary tree of height h?

+$O(2^h)$ in worst case because the last level has $2^h$ nodes, all potentially in the queue simultaneously.
+This is why BFS is memory-intensive for deep trees.

+For more info, see: [Searching Algorithm Summary#Breadth-First Search (BFS)](ALGO/search.md)

+#### How to optimize BFS for very large graphs?

+Use bidirectional BFS(search from both ends), use bitsets for visited tracking, consider IDDFS if depth is known, or use `A*` with a heuristic if applicable.

+For more info, see: [Searching Algorithm Summary#Breadth-First Search (BFS)](ALGO/search.md)

+#### When would you choose DFS over BFS?

+DFS when memory is constrained (depth < width), when finding any path (not shortest), for topological sorting, or when solving puzzles like Sudoku.
+BFS when finding shortest path in unweighted graphs or when the graph is wide but shallow.

+For more info, see: [Searching Algorithm Summary#DFS vs BFS](ALGO/search.md)

 #### Explain Linear Search and its time complexity.